marouane159/portfolio/README.md

-# Portfolio Risk.MA - Bourse de Casablanca
+# Bourse de Casablanca | Portefeuille

 A Streamlit-based portfolio management and analysis dashboard for the Casablanca Stock Exchange.